 Effective July 1, 2016, UCRP was amended to provide a new tier of pension benefits under the Retirement Choice Program.
-The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act of 2013 (PEPRA) salary pensionable compensation limit (PEPRA maximum), \$124,180 for fiscal year 2020 and \$121,388 for fiscal year 2019, plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the IRC §401(a) (17) compensation limit (IRC compensation limit), \$280,000 for fiscal year 2020 and \$275,000 for fiscal year 2019; or (2) Savings Choice, which is a defined contribution plan-only option on eligible pay up to the IRC compensation limit.
+The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act of 2013 (PEPRA) salary pensionable compensation limit (PEPRA maximum), \$128,059 and \$126,291 for the fiscal years ended June 30, 2022 and June 30, 2021, respectively, plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the IRC \$401(a)(17) compensation limit (IRC compensation limit), \$290,000 and \$285,000 for fiscal years ended June 30, 2022 and June 30, 2021, respectively; or (2) Savings Choice, which is a defined contribution plan option on eligible pay up to the IRC compensation limit.

-On behalf of employees who participate in Savings Choice, the University also contributes 6.0 percent for fiscal year 2020 and 6.0 percent for fiscal year 2019 on eligible pay up to the IRC compensation limit into UCRP toward the unfunded liability.
+On behalf of employees who participate in Savings Choice, the University also contributes 7.0 percent and 6.5 percent for the fiscal years ended June 30, 2022 and June 30, 2021, respective, on eligible pay up to the IRC compensation limit into UCRP.

 Members' contributions are recorded separately and accrue interest at a rate determined by The Regents.
 Currently, member contributions accrue interest at an annual compounded rate of 6.0 percent, credited monthly.
-Upon termination, members may elect a refund of their contributions plus accumulated interest (and their Capital Accumulation Payment (CAP) balance if any); Vested terminated members who are eligible to retire may also elect a lump sum payment (excluding 2013 Tier and 2016 Tier) equal to the actuarially equivalent present value of their accrued benefits.
+Upon termination, members may elect a refund of their contributions plus accumulated interest (and their Capital Accumulation Payment (CAP) balance as described below, if any).
+Vested terminated members who are eligible to retire may also elect a lump sum payment (excluding 2013 Tier and 2016 Tier) equal to the actuarially equivalent present value of their accrued benefits.
 Both actions forfeit the member's right to monthly benefits based on the same service credit.